RasmussenBen/web-44-ben-rasmussen-web-sprint-challenge-advanced-state-management/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers to the questions within `interview_answers.md` file.
 These will not be counted as a part of your sprint score but will be helpful for preparing you for your endorsement interview, and enhancing overall understanding.

 1. What problem does the context API help solve?

+Context API helps solve the problems caused by the complexities of prop drilling by providing shared variables between components.

 2. In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+Actions - Triggers, usually caused by user input, that initiate updates to state.
+Reducers - Function that works with the user triggered action to make changes to state.
+Store - The 'single source of truth' for a redux application.
+The store acts as teh definitive source of application state, and manages changes based on dispatched actions.

 3. What does `redux-thunk` allow us to do?
 How does it change our `action-creators`?

+A 'thunk' is a function that is returned by another function.
+Functionally, thunks allow us to change the redux flow by allowing API calls before actions are utilized by our reducers.

 4. What is your favorite state management system you've learned and this sprint?
 Please explain why!

+While Redux is a bit of a paint, both to understand as well as to implement, I see the value in the scalability of the system and believe it will have the most real-world application once I begin to work with larger applications.
+Still coming to grips with finding the line of when Redux becomes the best option.